adam-p/yesterday-i-learned/ruby.md

 * `.chomp`, which often follows `gets`, removes the extra line at the end of console inputs.
 * "Ruby prioritizes programmer productivity over program optimization."
 * `if`, `elsif`, `else`, `end`, because `elseif` is just too long (but `elif` is too Python, presumably).
 No need for `:` at the end of each condition.
+  * Because if statements can be multi-line, it can be written in any form of indentation: `b = a?
+5 else 3 end`, where `end` is required if you didn't oneliner it.
 * Integer instantiation is `Integer(something)`.
 * `a_string.gsub(/regex/, "what")`
 * `while` is the same everywhere, except you need `end`.
 No `:` needed.